-Campus Alerts will be promptly disseminated to the College community, and other entities deemed relevant, through the College's website, electronic mail, posters and flyers, Blackboard and/or any other means that are available and appropriate by either the President, The Dean of Student Life, Dean of Enrollment and Student Success, or the Public Safety Director.
-Students or employees can sign up for Blackboard Connect® notifications on the SMCC website located on the portal.
+Campus Alerts will be promptly disseminated to the College community, and other entities deemed relevant, through the College's website, electronic mail, posters and flyers, Rave Emergency Notification System and/or any other means that are available and appropriate by either the President, The Dean of Students, Dean Student Success and Enrollment, or the Public Safety Director.
+Students or employees can sign up for Rave Alert Emergency Notifications and the Rave Guardian App® on the SMCC website located on the portal.